What is Amazon Secrets Manager?

 For current pricing information, visit Amazon Secrets Manager pricing.

 Is there a free trial?

-Yes, you can try Secrets Manager at no additional charge through the AWS Secrets Manager 30-day free trial.
+Yes, you can try Secrets Manager at no additional charge through the Amazon Secrets Manager 30-day free trial.
 The free trial enables you to rotate, manage, and retrieve secrets over the 30-day period.
 The free trial starts when you store your first secret.